Dagenham idol: Discovery

+Description

 The statue is made of Scots pine and stands 18 in high.
 It has two legs but no arms; hips and buttocks narrowing to a waist and then broadening to shoulders; and a rounded head.
 There are straight markings cut across both legs.
 A hole in the pubic region can be interpreted as indicating a female, but with the insertion of a phallic peg (now lost) would indicate a male.
 There appears to be damage to the left eye: while there may not be a direct link, the damage is similar to Odin's sacrifice of an eye at Mímir's Well in return for wisdom in Norse myth; Coles (p.332) suggests "one-eyed Odin can be noted as possible successor to the wooden figures of ambiguous sex and odd left eyes, if no more".